 Of course, one of the most consequential decisions will be the choice of vendor.
 Among the many options on the market, how do you know you’ve made the right choice?
 Fortunately, there are a variety of EHS management solutions for any size and scale of operation.
-Decide what is important to you: do you want a vendor with an established market presence but with an ageing product, or are you willing to try out a newer and more innovative provider with clean, modern software?
+Decide what is important to you: do you want a vendor with an established market presence but with an aging product, or are you willing to try out a newer and more innovative provider with clean, modern software?
 What range of features and level of support does the plan absolutely need to cover?
 What is a reasonable pricing structure that will still meet your needs?
 These are just a few of the basic questions that can steer you in the right direction.
 As you hear from potential vendors and find out more about their offerings, refine these questions to reflect the more specific needs of your company.

 Find out more about Donesafe’s EHS solution – click here